ivanseidel/Gaussian/README.md

 # Gaussian

+This library was developed targeting `Arduino` applications.
+However, works just great with any C++.

-The use of Gaussians is really hard because requires a deep understanding about complex math.
-Not anymore.
+The use of Gaussians is really hard because requires a deep understanding about complex math. **Not anymore.**
 We have done it for you, fell free to use the fully-implemented class of `Gaussian`.
-Also, if you intend to do a `Moving Average`, `GaussianAverage` is just what you are looking for.
+Do you want to do a [Moving Average](https://en.wikipedia.org/wiki/Moving_average)? `GaussianAverage` is just what you are looking for.

 ## Installation